An Assignment Sale in the Pre-Construction Market

 Traditionally, owners who wanted to sell their pre-construction units had to wait months or years for the final closing date to officially put their suite up for sale.
 By this time, they could have already put significant funds into occupancy fees and closing costs.

-Assignments sales are not a new strategy in Canada, but compared to other countries where condos have been around much longer, the process is not always well understood by sellers, buyers, agents, even lawyers and lenders.
-Sellers who have been taking the time to learn about them have been reaping the rewards by saving time and maximizing their profits.
+Assignments sales is not a new strategy in Canada, but compared to other countries where condos have been around much longer, the process is not always well understood by sellers, buyers, agents, lawyers, and even lenders.
+Sellers who have been taking the time to learn about assignments have been reaping the rewards by saving time and maximizing their profits.

-The number of these type of transactions are growing rapidly.
-It’s sort of a form of condo flipping.
-Sellers can transfer their property rights during or before interim occupancy and avoid paying hefty carrying and closing costs, helping them getting their deposits back.
 Most builders allow assignment sales, although they often have certain rules that must be followed.
 Even with strict rules in place, however, there are options available for you.
-Let’s take a look at the advantages for sellers:

-You can avoid paying monthly carrying costs like interim occupancy fees that can sometimes last up to 2 years
+- No Carrying Costs: You can avoid paying monthly fees like occupancy fees that can sometimes last for up to two years.

-Essentially the sale of a pre-construction unit.
+It is the sale of a contract to purchase a pre-construction unit.
 This means, instead of selling an already built unit, what’s being sold is the contract or right to acquire the property upon completion.
 The original purchaser (the "assignor") of a property sells their obligations under the original contract to a new purchaser (the "assignee").

 Can any kind of purchase agreement involving a real estate transaction be assigned?

 Under normal circumstances, any purchase agreement can be assigned, providing the agreement doesn’t prohibit it.

 It is legally permitted unless prohibited in writing in the original agreement of purchase and sale.
 In some cases, the developer may charge the assignor a fee for this kind of sale.